 While blog posts aren’t always necessary for local businesses, it could be beneficial for yoga studios that provide products or unique yoga classes, i.e., classes someone would travel to experience.
 An example of a blog post to promote an extra padded yoga mat would be something like, “yoga mats for bad knees.”

 For a more niche yoga class, you could optimize around something like, “is yoga good for pregnant women.”
 This is beneficial to target because your ideal clients who are searching for this are pregnant and interested if yoga could help them.
-Your article would then outline the benefits of this, and then at the end of the piece, present your yoga class as the solution.
+Your blog post would then outline the benefits of this, and then at the end of the piece, present your yoga class as the solution.

 How to Use Yoga Studio Keywords

-Now that you’ve learned what keywords your yoga studio needs to be using, we’ll show you how to use them on your website to have the best chance of showing up in Google search results.
+Now that you’ve learned what keywords your yoga studio needs to be using, we’ll show you how to use them on your yoga studio website to have the best chance of showing up in Google search results.

 Locations to Put Keywords

 There are some key places in your content where you’ll need to place your keywords.
 It’s important to understand that Google ranks pages, not websites.
 This means you’ll need to optimize a singular page around a singular yoga keyword.

 Title tags are a great place to put yoga keywords.
 The title tag is the heading that shows up on Google for a page.